 Clean Your Outdoor Condenser Unit

 Your outdoor HVAC unit, the condenser, needs attention in the fall season as well.
-Indeed, with each change of the season you should monitor your exterior HVAC unit to ensure it is clear of leaves, sticks, twigs, and pinecones.
+Indeed, with each change of the season, you should monitor your exterior HVAC unit to ensure it is clear of leaves, sticks, twigs, and pinecones.
 This natural debris could cause a fire hazard for your outdoor unit.
 Debris in your condenser is also an inviting wintering spot for squirrels and other critters.
 If plants have grown in the vicinity of your exterior HVAC unit, make sure to trim back limbs or bushes that are in direct contact with your unit.
-Maintenance of your outside HVAC unit will improve efficiency of your system as well as the lifetime of your unit – saving you money on utility bills and potential repair costs.
+Maintenance of your outside HVAC unit will improve the efficiency of your system as well as the lifetime of your unit – saving you money on utility bills and potential repair costs.

 Check And Reprogram The Thermostat

-With the change in temperature it is a perfect time to re-calibrate your home’s thermostat.
-If you have a programmable or smart thermostat, the autumn is an ideal time to schedule your temperatures for the impending cold.
+With the change in temperature, it is a perfect time to re-calibrate your home’s thermostat.
+If you have a programmable or smart thermostat, autumn is an ideal time to schedule your temperatures for the impending cold.
 Remember to take advantage of times of the day and days of the week when your home is unoccupied.
 Similarly, during sleeping hours you should adjust your thermostat setting.
 Adjusting the setting when your home is unoccupied or during sleeping hours saves you money on your utility bills.
 Energy.gov claims that adjusting your temperature setting by 7-10 degrees for at least 8 hours a day can save up to 10% on your utility bill!